first-touch/firsttouch-docs/source/includes/users/_index.md

 }
 ```

 This endpoint allows a new user to be registered.
+After being registered,
+an email is sent to the user to confirm the email address thus confirming the
+account.
+Only after confirming the email address the user will be able to login.

 ### HTTP Request